 Recent growth has occurred rapidly in Frederick and the Carbon Valley, which generally aligns with the job and population growth experienced in recent decades across Colorado and the Mountain West.
 Frederick is emerging as a sought-after residential community that features a high quality-of-life and local businesses that serve town residents, attracting an increasing number of Boulder and Denver area commuters.
 Nevertheless, agricultural activities maintain a visible presence in the community, which contributes to its local character and charm.

 The Town of Frederick’s slogan is “Built on What Matters,” and reflects the unyielding commitment of local residents to their community.
-This slogan was developed after substantial flooding impacted Frederick in 2013.
+This slogan was developed after a branding and logo campaign that spoke more directly to the community since its rapid growth over the past 15 years.
+The slogan fit appropriately when substantial flooding impacted Frederick in 2013.
 Despite the community suffering costly property damage, residents banded together to persevere through the aftermath of the flood and began rebuilding Frederick.
 The new brand and logo reflect the pioneering spirit that continues to be a foundation in Frederick where the life you dream is yours to create.
 Community members in Frederick know that their voice makes a difference and that they continue to have an active role in creating a community they can be proud to call home.
 The community’s response to the flood disaster and the Town’s brand show that even as Frederick develops and grows, the community values its small-town and self-reliant local culture.

 Source: Town of Frederick Comprehensive Plan.